MartinTomis/Lane_detection/README.md

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

+To calculate the curvature, I use the formula shown in lecture.
+The result is very sensitive to changes in the estimated parameters.
+To decrease this sensitivity, I again apply smoothing to the results - this time by calculating exponentially weighted average of the curvature radius.

+To calculate the distance from the center, I calculate the x-value for both projected lines, at the maximum value of y (bottom of the image).
+I denote these xl and xr, for the left and right line, respectively.
+The idea then is simple.
+Since the image width is 640 pixels, the car is to the right of the center if the mid-point between xl and xr is smaller than 640.
+To get distance in meters, I rescale the distance between the mid-point and 640 by 3.7/700 (3.7 is approximately the true distance between lines, 700 is the same distance in pixels).

+    ym_per_pix=30/720
+    xm_per_pix=3.7/700
+    left_fit_cr = np.polyfit(lefty*ym_per_pix, leftx*xm_per_pix, 2)
+    right_fit_cr = np.polyfit(righty*ym_per_pix, rightx*xm_per_pix, 2)

+    #print(xl*xm_per_pix, xr*xm_per_pix)
+    off_center=(((xr + xl) / 2.0) - 640) * xm_per_pix
 I did this in lines # through # in my code in `my_other_file.py`

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
 Here is an example of my result on a test image: